Avery Ellis: Ottawa Redblacks

-Montreal Alouettes
+Montreal Alouettes (first stint)

 On February 8, 2022, it was announced that Ellis had signed with the Montreal Alouettes.
 He played in nine games where he had 17 defensive tackles and three sacks.

 Edmonton Elks

-On August 31, 2022, the Edmonton Elks acquired Ellis and a 2023 3rd Round Pick from the Montreal Alouettes in exchange for Thomas Costigan and Nafees Lyon.
+On August 31, 2022, the Edmonton Elks acquired Ellis and a third-round pick in the 2023 CFL draft from the Montreal Alouettes in exchange for Thomas Costigan and Nafees Lyon.
+He played in seven games where he had 16 defensive tackles, three sacks, and one forced fumble.
+He was released on May 4, 2023.

+Montreal Alouettes (second stint)

+On May 28, 2023, Ellis signed again with the Alouettes.
+He played in 13 regular season games in 2023 where he had nine defensive tackles, one special teams tackle, and one sack.
+He also played in all three post-season games, including the team's victory over the Winnipeg Blue Bombers in the 110th Grey Cup.

+In 2024, Ellis played in all 18 regular season games and recorded 17 defensive tackles, five special teams tackles, and two sacks.
+He became a free agent upon the expiry of his contract on February 11, 2025.

 Personal life

 Ellis was born in Newark, New Jersey, to parents Lisa Hunter and Byron Ellis, and raised in Montclair, New Jersey, where he attended Montclair High School.
 He has three younger sisters.